Hybrid Approach for Enhancing Lesion Segmentation in Fundus Images: Methods

 \subsection{Measurements}

 In segmentation, unlike classification, different metrics are used to assess effectiveness.
-For a 64x64 pixel image, classification gives a binary output (true or false) per class, easily compared to the ground truth.
+For a 64x64 pixel image, classification yields a binary output (true or false) per class, which can be easily compared to the ground truth.
 In segmentation, 4,096 outputs (each pixel) are classified as true or false.
-Metrics like Intersection Over Union (IoU) and Dice Coefficient evaluate accuracy by comparing the model's output with the ground truth on a pixel level, measuring similarity.
+Metrics such as IoU and the Dice Coefficient evaluate accuracy by comparing the model's output with the ground truth on a pixel level, measuring similarity.

-\textbf{Intersection Over Union:} IoU, or the Jaccard Index, was developed by Grove Karl Gilbert in 1884.
-The Jaccard similarity is determined by dividing the total number of observations in both sets by the total number of observations in either set.
+\textbf{Intersection Over Union:} IoU, or Jaccard similarity is determined by dividing the total number of observations in both sets by the total number of observations in either set.

-\textbf{Dice Coefficient:} The Srensen-Dice index, or just the Dice coefficient, is another name for the Dice similarity coefficient, a statistical tool used to compare two data sets.
-This index has perhaps become the most widely used tool for testing AI-created image segmentation algorithms.
+\textbf{Dice Coefficient:} This index has perhaps become the most widely used tool for testing AI-created image segmentation algorithms.